What can we learn from Ruth’s loyalty to Naomi?Question: "What can we learn from Ruth’s loyalty to Naomi?"

 Ruth and Naomi were family.
 They had lived closely for some time due to Ruth’s marriage to Naomi’s son.
-There had already been a strong relationship prior to this decision by Ruth to return to Israel with her mother-in-law.
+Ruth and Naomi had already developed a strong relationship prior to this decision by Ruth to go to Israel with her mother-in-law.
 Ruth 2:11 says that Ruth “left [her] father and mother and [her] homeland and came to live with a people [she] did not know before.”
-Ruth certainly cared deeply for Naomi and had a close relationship with her both before and after the deaths of their husbands.
+Ruth cared enough for Naomi to forsake her homeland and help provide for Naomi with no guarantee of security for herself.

 Recommended Resource: Judges & Ruth: NIV Application Commentary by K. Lawson Younger Jr.